Living on the Prairies can be a challenge, not only for people but also for trees.

 Nancy decides she’s heard enough nonsense about wanting and needing.
 She’d had to take care of her own wants and needs for as long as she can remember.
 Even her husband had never cared to understand her needs, let alone her wants.
 Her young girls dreams of romance and glowing love, had a short lifespan.
 These were extinguished on the day she walked down the aisle with a man old enough to be her father.

 Her husband Fred, had been a second father to her, except for her wifely duties.
 When he would lay on top of her in the dark, panting and sweating from his brow, she became disconnected from her body.
 Her husband was not an accomplished lover, not that Nancy would have known what one looked like or cared for one.
-For Nancy those 90 seconds lasted an eternity, until her husband rolled off her and promptly fell asleep every time.
+For Nancy, those 90 seconds lasted an eternity, until her husband rolled off her and promptly fell asleep, as he did every time.
 She would then make her way to the washroom where she would bathe herself scrupulously, sucking in all the pain while removing any trace of her husband from her body.

 Luckily, her wifely duties had stopped with the onset of premature menopause at barely 32 years of age.
 Nancy had welcomed the change.

 On her honeymoon night, once her husband had fallen fast asleep, Nancy had almost burnt her skin off, submerged in a tub with running boiling water.
 It had been an act of violence, not remotely close to any story she had read.
+No one could have prepared her for what awaited her on her wedding night.
 The passion which flowed in her husband’s veins was tainted with irritation and antagonism.
-Submerged in the hot tub she watched as the blood that flowed from her loins blended with the water in swirls.
+Submerged in the hot boiling water she watched the blood that flowed from her loins blend with the water in swirls.